ldtteam/MinecoloniesWiki/source/tutorials/getting-started.md

 To place the [Supply Camp](../items/supplycampandship), you need to have a large enough flat, clear piece of land (at least 16x17 blocks).

 When you place the Supply Ship/Camp, it will spawn a chest that will contain the [Town Hall](../../source/buildings/townhall) block and the [build tool](../../source/items/buildtool). **Once the Supply Ship/Camp is placed, you can't place another in the world.**

+Place the Supply Ship/Camp by right-clicking the item directly on the water/ground -- if you have a build tool already, don't use it for this (you're expected to get the tool from the camp/ship rather than already having one).

+**Hint:** If you're not able to place the Supply Camp/Ship, try it block by block: one to the right, left, closer or further from the area you cleared.
+The area cannot contain any holes or have any flowers, grass, ferns, seaweed, coral etc.

+### Town Hall

+ The protected area of your colony (once the [Town Hall](../../source/buildings/townhall) has been placed) will be a square 4 chunks in radius, measured from the chunk where you placed your Town Hall block the first time (with the default [config](../../source/misc/configfile)).
+Therefore, plan carefully where you want to place your Town Hall.
+64 blocks (4 chunks x 4 chunks) in every direction from that chunk will be your protected Town area including mountains, hills, lakes, oceans, caves, world generated structures, etc. from bedrock to sky limit.

 **Hint:** The most important tool you will need for the entire mod is the build tool (check our [build tool](../items/buildtool) page).
-Craft the build tool so you can place all the huts and the Supply Ship or Supply Camp in the perfect spot.
+Obtain one from the Supply Ship/Camp or craft another so you can place all the huts (including the Town Hall) in the perfect spot.

 <p class="h4 text-center"><b>Build Tool Video.</b></p>